Prathamesh Mokal

 Prathamesh Mokal (born 1 October 1983) is an Indian chess player.
-He is an International Master as well as FIDE Trainer.
+He is an International Master as well as FIDE Trainer, and won the Shiv Chhatrapati Award (2005).
 He is also a black belt (Sho Dan) in karate and koryū.
 He received the Shiv-Chhatrapati Award from Maharashtra government in 2004 for his achievements in Chess.

 He was a part of live web video commentary during the World Junior Chess Championship 2014. held in Pune.

 Prathamesh reviewed the latest version of the most popular professional chess software ChessBase13.
 He gives a trainer's perspective while explaining some of its fundamental functions.
 He also annotated the games in the article written by Sagar Shah on Al Ain tournament.